Upcoming 2024 Elections

 To register by mail, complete the Michigan Voter Application and mail to your city or township clerk at least 15 days before the election.

 When is the last day to register to vote in person?

 Anyone who wishes to register to vote less than 15 days before an election, including Election Day, must register in person at their city or township clerk's office.

 Everyone can vote by mail!
 No reason needed.

 To request a ballot, complete the Michigan Absent Ballot Application, and mail to your city or township clerk.

 How do I vote by mail for every election?

-To receive an absentee ballot application for every election, ask your city or township clerk about joining the Permanent Absentee Voter List.
+To receive an absentee ballot application for every election, ask your city or township clerk about joining the Permanent Absent Voter List.

 When can I vote by mail?

 Absentee ballots are available 45 days before every election.
 You can request to have a ballot mailed to you by the Friday before the election at 5pm.
 You can also request a ballot in person at your city or township clerk's office until 4pm on the Monday before the election.
 New voters can pick up an absentee ballot in person when they register to vote at their city or township clerk's office until 8pm on Election Day.